 | | |

-This delightful green tomato relish that will capture your heart and become a cherished annual tradition.
-This recipe ingeniously combines the abundance of garden produce you’re unsure how to utilize, resulting in a relish so delightful, you’ll be eagerly anticipating its creation year after year.
+This delightful green tomato relish will capture your heart and become a cherished annual tradition.
+This sweet and spicy relish ingeniously combines the abundance of garden produce you’re unsure how to utilize, resulting in a savory relish so delightful that you’ll be eagerly anticipating its creation year after year.

 Find all my top 5 canning recipes here: 5 Basic Garden Canning Recipes.